-Students enrolled in a LST block will be assigned one of the following courses:
+Depending on their IEP, students enrolled in a LST block may be assigned one of the following courses:

 Skills for Success 10, 11, 12

 Strategies for Learning 10-12 are designed to provide instruction in effective self-regulation and strategic learning for students with learning difficulties.
 Instruction focusses on developing skills and strategies which enable students to become effective and independent learners.
 Emphasis is placed on the transfer of these skills and strategies to all subject areas.